Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/InstantMessaging/README.md

 - To set / unset isTyping
 - To update is presence level
 - To get presence level of contacts in roster
+- To load archived messages in conversation
+- To mark message as read